wareya/strider-engine/Readme.txt

 indluded is a basic room using tiles as testing material. sloped ceilings are not currently supported, but trivial to implement. don't fall off or you'll have a CPU usage runaway as described above.

+WARNING: Do not run for extended periods of time with debug parameter enabled.
+It writes to a file on disk roughly 30 times per second, with more text when you're moving faster.
+Its sole purpose is for debugging errors in the tracer.

 either zlib or ISC license apply